 Step 5: Restart Smart Card Services

-Windows smart card services sometimes hang.
+Windows smart card services hang more often than Microsoft would like to admit.
 Open Services (type “services.msc” in the Start menu) and restart these:

 - Smart Card: Right-click > Restart